Home Page - Online Poker Ban

 American poker players were able to make a withdrawal from

 passed since Black Friday.
-Their is speculation that
+Poker Stars have

-software.
+with the DOJ to get their funds.
 Ub.com and Absolute Poker dollars can now be

 traded for monopoly money, although no one has yet been